imranhsayed/more-menu-react/README.md

 # :computer: More Menu

-A demo for display extra menu items dynamically in More menu, in React
+A demo for display extra menu items dynamically in More menu, in React.

 ## :video_camera: Menu Demo
 ![](menu-demo.gif)